eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 ### Proposed solution
 Digital Credentials API \[Cred_API\] is a possible solution to the identified challenges.
-Digital Credentials API has the potential to enhances usability, scalability, and security while providing a consistent and reliable user experience.
+Digital Credentials API has the potential to enhance usability, scalability, and security while providing a consistent and reliable user experience.

 Digital Credentials API is a Draft Community Group report of the